How to become a public finance accountant

 - public administration

-You can find graduate training programmes with organisations like:
+You can find graduate training schemes with:

 - local and central government